-Ariana Garbers is a third-year Industrial Engineering major from Roswell, GA.
-As GTSR President, she is responsible for overseeing project management, business and race operations, and team logistics.
-Outside of GTSR, she teaches group fitness at the CRC and loves spending time with her pet gecko Hobbes.
+Ariana Garbers is a fourth-year Industrial Engineering major from Roswell, GA.
+As GTSR President, Ariana is responsible for overseeing project management, business and race operations, and team logistics.
+Outside of GTSR, Ariana teaches group fitness at the CRC and loves spending time with her pet gecko Hobbes.

-Mario is a second year electrical engineering student at Georgia Tech.
-As the team’s electrical lead, he oversees the design and implementation of all electrical systems for GTSR’s solar car, ensuring that all regulatory standards are met.
-Mario is passionate about renewable energy, and hopes to one day apply his GTSR experiences in the amplification of public transport.
+Mario is a third-year electrical engineering student at Georgia Tech.
+As the team’s Electrical Lead, Mario oversees the design and implementation of all electrical systems for GTSR’s solar car, ensuring that all regulatory standards are met.
+Mario is passionate about renewable energy and hopes to one day apply his GTSR experiences to the amplification of public transport.
 Outside of Solar Racing, he enjoys biking, playing Mario Kart with friends, and learning about electric motors and power electronics.

-Esteban Flores is a second year mechanical engineering major.
-As mechanical lead, he is responsible for the design and implementation of all mechanical systems on the solar car.
+Angel Garcia is a third-year mechanical engineering major.
+As Mechanical Lead, Angel is responsible for the design and implementation of all mechanical systems on the solar car.
 He is passionate about renewable energy and electric vehicles.
-Esteban enjoys outdoor activities and cooking in his free time.

 Alan Yeung | Race Operations Lead

-Alan is a third year Aerospace Engineering BSMS student.
+Alan is a fourth-year Aerospace Engineering BSMS student.
 As the former Aerobody Lead, Alan exploits his systems engineering and engineering design process knowledge to streamline race operations.
-As Race Ops lead, Alan is responsible for race planning & logistics, developing and executing testing plans, and race tactics.
+As Race Ops Lead, Alan is responsible for race planning & logistics, developing and executing testing plans, and race tactics.
 Outside of Solar, Alan is a Mission Operator for JPL’s Lunar Flashlight at the Space System Design Laboratory and enjoys playing contract bridge.

-Joe is a first-year mechanical engineering student from the greater Philadelphia area.
-As business lead, he is responsible for regulating the team budget, managing the team sponsors, and raising funds for the team.
-Outside of solar racing, Joe enjoys running and hiking.
+Joe is a second-year mechanical engineering student from the greater Philadelphia area.
+As Business Lead, Joe is responsible for regulating the team budget, managing the team sponsors, and raising funds for the team.
+Outside of Solar Racing, Joe enjoys running and hiking.

 Mike Tinskey | Faculty Advisor